oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

 you're probably right!
 Universal design certainly makes things complicated!
 But you'll be surprised how much of the work
-CSS can do for us if we let it.
+CSS can do for us once we embrace that mindset.
+When we reject it,
-And if you try to reject those principles, you will be fighting the language at every step.
+we end up fighting the language at every step -- confused by its behavior.

-With that goal in mind,
+With that in mind,
 we can revisit the various features of CSS and see how they all fit together from that underlying principle.